tonibuenter/remotequery-java/docs/orm-myths.md

 **Comment**:

-It is true to a certain extent.
-If you take the SQL join and order by statements into consideration close similarities can be seen between object-oriented navigation and relational joining of tables.
+It is only true to a certain extent.
+If you take the SQL join and group by statements into consideration close similarities can be seen between object-oriented navigation and relational joining of tables.

 With _RemoteQuery_ we enjoy the complementary character of RDM and object-oriented programming.